Exploring Equine CBD Benefits, Uses, and What You Need to Know

 CBD and CBDA for Horses: What Does the Science Say?

-Cannabidiol (CBD) and its precursor cannabidiolic acid (CBDA) are hemp-derived compounds gaining popularity for equine health.
-Owners and veterinarians are exploring these supplements for potential pain relief, calming effects, and anti-inflammatory benefits.
-But what does scientific research from veterinary and equine journals actually show about CBD/CBDA use in horses?
-Below we break down the latest findings on efficacy, absorption, safety, and regulations – all backed by research.
+Cannabidiol (CBD) and its precursor, cannabidiolic acid (CBDA), are becoming popular for horse health.
+Owners and veterinarians are looking into these compounds for pain relief, calming effects, and anti-inflammatory benefits.
+But what does research from veterinary journals say about CBD and CBDA use in horses?
+Below, we summarize the latest findings on efficacy, absorption, safety, and regulations.

 Pain Relief and Anti-Inflammatory Effects

-CBD’s potential as a pain reliever in horses is supported by early case reports and studies.
-In one published case, a 4-year-old mare with extreme touch sensitivity showed dramatic improvement when treated with oral CBD twice daily.
-The mare had touch sensitivity around her withers and shoulders that did not respond to steroids, vitamin E, or gabapentin.
-After 36 hours on CBD her pain responses dropped significantly.
-This case suggests CBD can alleviate neuropathic pain in horses where other treatments failed.
-The authors noted that cannabinoid receptors in the nervous and immune systems may mediate pain relief and reduce inflammation.
+Early reports and studies support CBD’s potential as a pain reliever in horses.
+A 4-year-old mare with high touch sensitivity showed great improvement after taking oral CBD twice a day.
+Previous treatments, like steroids and gabapentin, were ineffective.
+After 36 hours on CBD, her pain responses dropped.
+CBD might help reduce neuropathic pain in horses when other treatments don’t work.
+The authors noted that cannabinoid receptors in the nervous and immune systems may help reduce pain and inflammation.

 Calming Effects on Stress and Anxiety

-Unlike a sedative, CBD at common doses does not appear to impair alertness or coordination.
-Horses remain bright, responsive, and well-coordinated.
+Unlike sedatives, common doses of CBD do not impair alertness or coordination.
+Horses remain bright and responsive.

 Absorption and Bioavailability in Horses